friggog/tree-gen/README.md

 ![Tree Samples](http://chewitt.me/Folio/Trees.jpg)

-Thanks to the awesome work of [Luke Pflibsen-Jones](https://github.com/luketimothyjones) you can just drop the ch_trees folder into your blender addons folder and enable the plugin in user settings to start generating trees!
+Thanks to the awesome work of [Luke Pflibsen-Jones](https://github.com/luketimothyjones) you can just drop the ch_trees folder into your blender addons folder and enable the plugin in user settings to start generating trees - now with a complete customisation UI!
 Download the latest version [here](https://github.com/friggog/tree-gen/archive/master.zip).
-Or try out the new interface which allows you to fully customise the tree generation process (currently in beta) [here](https://github.com/luketimothyjones/tree-gen/archive/parameter-customizer.zip).
-Currently support Blender 2.7 only.